atbcb/ICTTestingBaseline/docs/13DataTables.md

 * Data organized with a visual column or row structure using other techniques, e.g., using CSS or spacing to visually denote data and header relationships <<KE: http://divtable.com/generator/ creates div and css tables.
 [Accessible aria div tables by level access](https://labs.ssbbartgroup.com/index.php/ARIA_Table_Role) >>

 ### Test Instructions for 1.3.1
+* Confirm content requires programmatic table markup:
+    * Linearize the content
+    * If the linearized reading order of the content has a meaningful sequence, programmatic table markup is not necessary.
+This test does not apply to the content.
+    * If the linearized reading order of the content does not have a meaningful sequence, data table markup is required.
+Continue testing.

 1. Table: Check that each data table has programmatic markup to identify it as a table using one of the following techniques:
    * HTML `<table>`.
    * ARIA `role="table"` (must not be combined with HTML `<table>`)